 We pillage, we plunder, we rifle, and loot an island, where a guy falls into the drink. again and again. . . .

 pirates for learners and a limited inside sailors’ jargon:‘falling into the drink’ means falling into the pretty much year round ice cold, salty pacific ocean sea, leaving you with apx.
-15 minutes – if you’re wearing a personal floating device (more jargon) – before you sink into a deep sleep, diving into a dark dream of a world.
+15 minutes – if you’re wearing a personal floating device (more jargon) – before you sink into a deep sleep, diving into a dark, chilly end.

 Salt Spring Island is a hub, a melting pot, not far from Vancouver and Vancouver island on the West Coast of Canada and its buzzing. crowded with some locals, more tourists, travelers, vagabonds, homeless, crazies, thieves, beggars and pirates.

 from a local perspective a social-worker friend told me how SSI (Salt Spring Island) functions as one of four elements of an urban square, which includes Vancouver, Nanaimo, Victoria and SSI.

 within this geographical square people migrate. with them those, who are addicted to various substances and find – Vancouver for instance – too tough of a playground to sustain themselves. shifting to Victoria – Canadas haven to many homeless – they find less violent competition (even though it naturally, due to the huge number of homeless exists there too and more social services.

 Nanaimo has a large and notorious drug scene, with more junkies than barristas, where scoring (drugs) aside from the big cities can be of some convenience.

 finally SSI, home to narcissistic, self-titled hippies with all their air-bnbs and robes and hung with necklaces, is some sort of weird outdoor shelter for, well, everyone. from down on their luck, too high on drugs, over kids searching adventure, to gold diggers and wanna-be con-(wo)-men.